 There are a lot of varieties of plants one can grow.

-Below are the 20 best plants for the balcony garden in India.
+Below are the 20 best plants for the balcony garden for your home/apartments.

 Aloe vera clears the air of formaldehyde and benzene.
-It was called a plant of immortality in ancient Egypt (Indian journal of dermatology).
+It was called a plant of immortality in ancient Egypt.

 According to a study published in general dentistry, its gel is as effective in fighting Caries as normal toothpaste.
 It is used in Germany for treatment of constipation (German regulatory agency for herbs).